Maven Artifactory Plugin

 Full Configuration

-The example above configures the Artifactory publisher, to deploy build artifacts either to the releases or the snapshots repository of Artifactory when mvn deploy is executed.
+The example above configures the Artifactory publisher to deploy build artifacts to either the releases or the snapshots repository in Artifactory when mvn deploy is executed.
+However, the Maven Artifactory Plugin provides many other configurations:

 <configuration>